XTxiatong/XTxiatong.github.io/_pages/about.md

 • **September 2024**: I have been nominated as a Rising Star in Women in Engineering at the upcoming [Asian Dean's Forum](https://risingstarsasia.org/about.php).  \
 • **August 2024**: Our work *Towards Open Respiratory Acoustic Foundation Models: Pretraining and Benchmarking* is on arXiv [pdf](https://arxiv.org/abs/2406.16148) [Github](https://github.com/evelyn0414/OPERA)!
 Building on this, we also developed *RespLLM*, an audio-text unified framework for health diagnosis. \
 • **July 2024**: I gave a seminar at City University of Hong Kong [link](https://www.sdsc.cityu.edu.hk/news-event/seminars/ai-empowered-mhealth-pioneering-applications-and-overcoming-key-challenges).\
-• **May 2024**: Our FLea paper was accepted by KDD 2024.\
+• **May 2024**: Our FLea paper was accepted by KDD 2024.
+See you in Barcelona!\
 • **May 2024**: I recived my PhD degree, and start a new role in Cambridge.
 I am now a postdoc researcher.\
 • **Feb.
 2024**: I gave a guest lecture on Generative AI for mobiel health, check from here [pdf](https://www.cl.cam.ac.uk/teaching/2324/MH/Guest-Xia.pdf) \
 • **Oct.
 2023**: Our workshop FairComp at UbiComp2023 was completed with great success! \
 • **July 2023**: Congrats to Evelyn - the first MPhil I co-supervised, graduated from Cambridge with distinction and was awarded a commended dissertation award by the department.\
-• **March 2023**: My paper was accepted by IEEE ICASSP, check out the [pre-print](https://arxiv.org/abs/2303.07067).\
-• **Nov.
-2022**: We are delighted that my teammate and I got Third Place in the Intelligent Medical Track in the 2022 World Privacy-Preserving Computing Competition (WPPCC 2022)!\
-• **May 2022**: I presented my work at [Oxbridge Women in CS conference](https://womencs.com) and I was awarded a *Best Postgraduate Poster Prize* [Poster](http://XTxiatong.github.io/files/conceptualizingcobalt_36x48.pdf).
 • **April 2022**: Our COVID-19 Sounds team was awarded a “Better Future Award” in [Hall of Fame Awards 2021](https://www.cst.cam.ac.uk/news/presenting-hall-fame-awards)! \
 • **Jan.
 2022**: Our paper *Sounds of COVID-19: exploring realistic performance of audio-based digital testing* was accepted by **npj Digital Medicine!** (IF2021=15.357). \
 • **Oct.
 2021**: A paper with a large-scale dataset and competitive benchmarks published in NeurIPS 2021 Datasets and Benchmark Track [paper](https://openreview.net/forum?id=9KArJb4r5ZQ).